Ruckomechi Camp is situated along a long stretch of pristine Zambezi riverfront.

 Cost of meal e.g. lunch: Included

-Drinks included: Yes drinks are usually included at Ruckomechi
+Drinks included: Drinks are usually included at Ruckomechi with the exception of fine wines and premium-brand spirits.

 Photographic: BAlongside Mana Pools National Park, Ruckomechi Camp has some excellent game and a particularly scenic backdrop.
 The park’s elephants are generally very relaxed, and are often seen in the camp itself; whilst generally stable boat trips give good opportunities for photographing water birds, river life and close-ups of big game on the islands.See more ideas for Photographic in Zimbabwe

-Attitude towards children: The camp doesn’t accept children under 6 years old, but this rule may be relaxed if the entire camp is booked exclusively.
+Attitude towards children: Ruckomechi doesn’t accept children under 6 years old, unless the entire camp is booked exclusively.

 Generally recommended for children: Expert Africa doesn’t recommend Ruckomechi Camp for children under the age of about 16; there is very little to entertain youngsters in between guided safari activities.